rubymotion-community/sugarcube/README.md

     gem install sugarcube

+    # in Rakefile
+    require 'sugarcube'

     # or in Gemfile
     gem 'sugarcube'

-    # in Rakefile
+    # in terminal
-    require 'sugarcube'
+    $ bundle install

 Examples
 ========